/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 }

 Next, the MCP client takes the authorization_servers value and appends ./well-known/oauth-authorization-server to it, to form the OAuth authorization server metadata URL.
-The MCP client calls this URL and receives data from the Curity Identity Server, which includes details about OAuth endpoints and client authentication.
+The MCP client calls this URL and receives data from the Curity Identity Server, which includes details about its OAuth capabilities like OAuth endpoints and supported client authentication.

 json